M66B/FairEmail/FAQ.md

 * Posteo: not that there is [no spam folder](https://posteo.de/en/help/how-does-the-posteo-spam-filter-work) ([German](https://posteo.de/hilfe/wie-funktioniert-der-posteo-spamfilter))
 * Web.de: please check if [IMAP is enabled](https://hilfe.web.de/pop-imap/imap/imap-serverdaten.html)
 * Web.de: with two factor authentication you'll need to use [an app password](https://web.de/email/sicherheit/zwei-faktor-authentifizierung/)
+* Web.de: if you are missing the spam messages folder, you should enable spam filtering via the website of web.de again
 * GMX: please check if [IMAP is enabled](https://support.gmx.com/pop-imap/toggle.html) ([German](https://hilfe.gmx.net/pop-imap/einschalten.html)).
 Reportedly, you need to do this on a desktop computer.
 * GMX: with two factor authentication you'll need to use [an app password](https://support.gmx.com/security/2fa/application-specific-passwords.html) ([German](https://hilfe.gmx.net/sicherheit/2fa/anwendungsspezifisches-passwort.html)).
 Not that enabling two-factor authentication does not automatically enable IMAP.
 * T-online.de: please make sure you use [an email password](https://www.telekom.de/hilfe/festnetz-internet-tv/e-mail/e-mail-adresse-passwoerter-und-sicherheit/passwort-fuer-e-mail-programme-einrichten) (German) and not your account password